 In 2015, there were 67,818 babies born from 213,004 IVF cycles as reported by 371 SART member clinics.

 We are especially excited about the fact that more programs are doing what we have been doing for several years now – transferring only one embryo at a time in the majority of our patients.
 In 2015, more than a third (34.5 percent) of all IVF cycles performed in the US had elective single embryo transfer, up from 27.2 percent in 2014.
 Over 80 percent of parents who successfully conceived with IVF in 2015 with TFC took home their one, perfect baby, rather than twins or triplets.

 “At TFC, we accomplished our goal of surpassing the national average in all age categories, and did so while transferring only one embryo at a time in the vast majority of our younger patients,” said Medical Director Kaylen Silverberg, M.D.
 “We are so proud of the fact that we have been able to achieve such high pregnancy rates while eliminating triplets and markedly reducing our number of twins.”

 We encourage you to watch the video that explains explains how to read the SART clinic report.
-When reviewing the SART report, you should not just look at pregnancy rates, as there is a lot of information you should consider when selecting a center to perform your IVF treatment.
+When reviewing the SART report, you should not just look at pregnancy rates.
+There is a lot of information you should consider when selecting a center to perform your IVF treatment.
 In addition to pregnancy rates, you should closely look at these factors: